 MMT 100 Crew Instructions

-Note: This page has not been updated for the 2014 event.
-While most things will not change, this page may have last minute changes.
-Don't waste paper printing this page until it is noted to be final for 2014.
+Note: This page has been updated for the 2014 event.
+You may now print them.
 Copies of these instructions will not be available at the event.

 Bring these instructions with you.
 They will be in short supply, if available at all, at the event.

 While crews are welcome at the MMT, they can cause congestion and related problems.
 Crews must comply with the provisions on this page.
 Race management reserves the right to take action on violations of these provisions ranging from a warning, to exclusion of the crew from an aid stations or all aid stations, and finally to disqualification of the runner whom the crew is supporting.

 Bug repellant: Don't forget it.
 You will be around grass, weeds, and woods both at the aid stations and the start/finish.
 Be particularly careful of ticks.

 Crews are permitted at the aid stations listed below.
 Crews and pacers may only meet their runners within 200 feet of a designated aid station.
 The one exception is the 211E Parking Area, which is a checkpoint, not an aid station.

 Crews may not meet runners at other places on the course due to limited parking, access, and safety.

 There are special parking rules for the Visitors' Center and Picnic Area aid stations and the checkpoint at the crossing of Route US 211.

 Among other things, your crew and pacer may have only one vehicle (they may not have separate cars) and must have a parking pass for that vehicle that will be issued at runner check in.